3 easy ways to grow the fruit of the Spirit with Peter the Pumpkin Eater

 Academic growth is blooming knowledge (flowers).

 After Little Pot grows a stem and leaves, a flower blooms.
 The flower represents new knowledge blooming.
 Learning about the decay and growth of pumpkins can be a lot of fun.
 October is a great time to get a pumpkin and learn with a hands-on experiment.
 Pumpkin activities can teach students science, writing, and math.
 They can observe how pumpkins grow and decay while writing about their observations.
-They can also count pumpkin seeds and match sets to numerical digits.
-In addition, here are a few books and a video to help you learn more about the pumpkin life cycle.
+They can also count pumpkin seeds, and match sets to numerical digits.

 Read more about the Mother Goose Meets Mother Nature Series here.